zopefoundation/zc.async/src/zc/async/README.txt

 results, but generally callbacks for the same job all get the same result as input.

-Also ote that, during execution of a callback, there is no guarantee that the callback will be processed on the same machine as the main call.
+Also note that, during execution of a callback, there is no guarantee that the callback will be processed on the same machine as the main call.
 Also, some of the ``local`` functions, discussed below, will not work as desired.